BenjaminWFox/website-2020/content/published/tech/how-to-organize-components-in-react.md

 ![Confused Penguins.
 Where did the component go?!](/public/images/blog/tech/how-to-organize-components-in-react/confused-penguins.jpg)

-This is a quick reference guide to the rules I use when building a React application.
+This is a quick reference guide to the rules I use for organizing components when building a React application.
+I have found that having a well-defined system helps not only with organization, but also helps better identify how components fit together and maximize reusability across the codebase.

 [Definitely check out the extended version of this guide](/blog/tech/atomic-design-for-developers) if you're interested in example code, a sample repository, and more information on Atomic Design.

 ### Contents